-Many retailers with business models that would fit perfectly with affiliate marketing do not have programs.
-But why do so many often express disinterest in establishing one?
+Surprisingly, there are still some retailers with business models that would fit perfectly with affiliate marketing but they do not have an affiliate program.
+Some even express disinterest in establishing one.
+But why?

 1. Coupon sites are the only path to success in affiliate marketing.

-The notion that the only way for a brand to have a successful program is by working with coupon affiliates is false.
-Many different types of affiliates comprise affiliate marketing programs, including coupon sites, loyalty sites, content bloggers, publishers, and even nontraditional affiliates, such as schools, nonprofits, apps, and individual professionals.
+The notion that the only way for a brand to have a successful program is by working with coupon sites is false.
+Many different types of affiliates comprise affiliate marketing programs, including loyalty sites, content creators and even nontraditional affiliates, such as schools, nonprofits, apps, and other brands.